 Kascha Semonovitch is a proud dilettante.
-She has a PhD in philosophy and an MFA in poetry, and she had fun with both.
-She’s worked as a graphic designer, a museum docent, a lecturer in philosophy, a freelance writer and currently curates a small Seattle gallery, The Vestibule.
-Her work has appeared in many literary journals including Quarterly West, The Bellingham Review, The Kenyon Review, The Account and in the chapbook Genesis by Dancing Girl Press.
-She received a MacDowell Fellowship and her work has been nominated for a Pushcart Prize.
+She has a PhD in philosophy, and MA in philosophy and the arts, and an MFA in poetry, and she had fun with all of it.
+She’s worked as a graphic designer, a museum docent, a lecturer in philosophy, a freelance writer and currently curates a small Seattle gallery, The Vestibule In 2023, she was nominated for the Washington State Curator’s Roster.
+Her writing has appeared in many literary journals including Quarterly West, The Bellingham Review, The Kenyon Review, The Account and in the chapbook Genesis by Dancing Girl Press.
+She received a MacDowell Fellowship, a UCross Foundation residency, and her work has been nominated for a Pushcart Prize.
 She is the co-editor of two collections of philosophical essays Phenomenologies of the Stranger, Fordham University Press, 2011 and Merleau-Ponty At the Limits, Continuum Press, 2009.

 She likes: mountains, ferry rides, her boys, lattes, science fiction.

 Warren Wilson College – MFA, Poetry 2010.